onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 proper accounting requires transparency, openness & alignment of incentives - the only way to generate a trustworthy result

+rights without responsibility ==> entitlement dynamics responsibility without rights ==> enslavement dynamics there needs to be symmetry

+the commons has no ballance sheet

+civilization is built on accounting technology civilization reflects its accounting technology

 ██████████████████████████████████████████████████████████████████
 # Call to action